TAX SUPPORT FOR MENTAL HEALTH PROFESSIONALS

 For many therapists in New York City, working with an Enrolled Agent who understands private practice can be a practical alternative to a general accounting firm.

-Federal, state, and local tax compliance
+Federal, state & local tax compliance

 Estimated tax planning